Last updated on March 24th, 2026

 Grand Rapids has a range of all the standard hotels.
 I’ve stayed in several of the moderate-priced ones and they were all fungible, but ok.

-Not too far from Lake Pokegama, Sugar Lake Lodge offers accommodations in their lakeside lodge or in a variety of “cabins” and “villas” (modern condo-style units).
+Not too far from Lake Pokegama, Sugar Lake Lodge offers accommodations in their lakeside lodge or in various “cabins” and “villas” (modern condo-style units).
 They also offer a full range of recreational options on and off the lake.
 During summer, a couple of restaurants provide both fine dining and more casual options.
 Breakfasts are great – with lots of options available.
 There has been a resort here for many, many years, although the current facility is relatively new.

 - It’s expensive to stay at Sugar Lake, but it provides an easy “resort” experience on a very nice lake.
 I’ve only stayed in the golf course villas, which were pretty large, but fungible.
 Check reviews and book on TripAdvisor.